Dirk Kuyt: Feyenoord

-At Feyenoord, Kuyt immediately became a fans' favourite with his continued goal scoring success.
+At Feyenoord, Kuyt immediately became a fan favourite with his continued goal scoring success.
 His first season saw him net another 20 league goals.
 The opening game of the 2004–05 season marked Kuyt's first ever hat-trick against De Graafschap.
 He later went on to score three in the 6–3 victory against ADO Den Haag and ended the season as the Eredivisie's top scorer with 29 goals, a career high.

-In 2005, Kuyt was handed the Feyenoord club captaincy and went on to have a third successful season with the club, scoring 25 goals in all competitions.
+In 2005, Kuyt was handed the Feyenoord captaincy and went on to have a third successful season with the club, scoring 25 goals in all competitions.
 He formed a strong partnership with Salomon Kalou, with the duo nicknamed "K2".

-Over the summer of 2006, Kuyt was again linked with moves to many top English clubs, most notably Liverpool and Newcastle United.
+In the summer of 2006, Kuyt was again linked with moves to many top English clubs, most notably Liverpool and Newcastle United.
 Rumours began in May, with Kuyt stating, "I am happy at Feyenoord but I would like to play in the Premier League."
 Kuyt completed a move to Liverpool on 18 August for an undisclosed fee.

 Kuyt missed only five games over seven seasons from 1999 until 2006, making 233 appearances.
 Between March 2001 and April 2006, he played 179 consecutive matches.